 27 million homes need to be retrofitted by 2050

-EN:Able Communities is working with other organisations to support the communities served by Efficiency North's membership of social housing providers to achieve Net Zero targets.
+EN:Able Warmer Homes is working with other organisations to support the communities served by Efficiency North's membership of social housing providers to achieve Net Zero targets.

-7The Sheffield LEAD partnership led by EN:Able Communities was awarded £257,000 of funding from the Department for Energy Security and Net Zero in August 2023 to help retrofit Right To Buy (RTB) properties to make them more sustainable.
+7The Sheffield LEAD partnership led by the ENAble Warmer Homes, was awarded £257,000 of funding from the Department for Energy Security and Net Zero in August 2023 to help retrofit Right To Buy (RTB) properties to make them more sustainable.

 Sheffield LEAD takes the innovative approach of offering whole estate regeneration, with the aim of engendering greater community cohesion by providing the same level of assistance to RTB residents across each of the estates.